 Dr. Ramanadham will give you additional postoperative instructions regarding sleep when you meet, but generally speaking, patients should plan to sleep on their backs for several weeks after surgery.
-This is because side sleeping and sleeping on your stomach can change the way your breasts heal and may negatively affect your results.
+This is because side sleeping and sleeping on your stomach can change the way your breast tissue heals and may negatively affect your results.

 Because it can be hard for patients who are used to sleeping on their sides or stomachs to switch to back sleeping, it may be a good idea to try sleeping on your back at home before your actual surgery.

-In most situations, patients will be able to fill their prescriptions before their actual surgery.
+In most situations, patients will be able to fill their pain medication prescriptions before their actual surgery.
 This can cut down time directly after surgery so that you can go home immediately.

 As you’ll know the date of your surgery beforehand, you will have adequate time to create a comfortable, cozy space for your recovery at home.
 This is something you’ll appreciate after the procedure.